CalConnect/DEVGUIDE/Simple Event.md

 So the description might be something like:

 ```
-DESCRIPTION: We'll continue with the unfinshed business from last time,\n
+DESCRIPTION: We'll continue with the unfinished business from last time,\n
  in particular:\n
    Can names start wih a number?\n
    What if they are all numeric?\n